madskristensen/ReverseProxyCDN/README.md

 This project aims to create a very simple mechanism for serving static files from a separate domain than the main website.

-The Reverse Proxy site can then easily be deployed to CDN's or to Azure using the Traffic Manager to distribute the files globally.
+The Reverse Proxy site can then easily be deployed to any web server or to Azure and then use the Traffic Manager to distribute the files globally.

 There are several reasons why it's a good idea to serve static files from separate domains (or subdomains).